-The Lakewood Comprehensive Plan supports a sustainable approach to growth and future development.
+The The Lakewood Comprehensive Plan supports a sustainable approach to growth and future development.
 The Plan incorporates a systems approach to planning and decision-making that addresses protection of the natural environment.
 The plan commits to maintaining and restoring ecosystems, through steps to conserve key habitats, clean up polluted waterways, and reduce greenhouse gas emissions.
 The plan includes provisions that ensure that a healthy environment remains available for future generations in Lakewood.

 Lakewood's Comprehensive Plan has been updated based on residential and employment targets that align with Vision 2040.
-Through the targeting process the City has identified the number of housing units in the city for the year 2031.
+The Plan will be updated no later than during the 2024 periodic update to reflect the 2044 growth targets adopted by the Pierce County Council.
 We have also established an affordable housing goal for this planning period.
 (See Policies LU-2.20 and LU-2.21).

-The Comprehensive Plan addresses each of the policy areas outlined in VISION 2040.
+The Comprehensive Plan addresses each of the policy areas outlined in VISION 2040 and will be updated no later than during the 2024 periodic update to reflect VISION 2050 and countywide planning policies (CPPs).
 Lakewood has policies that address habitat protection, water conservation, air quality, and climate change.
 The City's land-use codes incorporate environmentally friendly development techniques, such as low-impact landscaping.
 The plan calls for more compact urban development and includes design guidelines for mixed-use and transit-oriented development.
 There are directives to prioritize funding and investments to our regional growth center.
 The housing (sub)element commits to expanding housing production at all income levels to meet the diverse needs of both current and future residents.
 The plan includes an economic development element that supports creating jobs, investing in all people, creating great communities, and maintaining a high quality of life.
 The transportation element advances cleaner and more sustainable mobility, with provisions for complete streets, green streets, context-sensitive design, and a programs and strategies that advance alternatives to driving alone.
 The City coordinates its transportation planning with neighboring jurisdictions, including our level-of-service standards and concurrency provisions.
 The City is committed to resource conservation in the provision of public services.

-The Comprehensive Plan also addresses local implementation actions in VISION 2040, including identification of underused lands, mode-split goals for the City's designated center, and housing targets.
+The Comprehensive Plan also addresses local implementation actions in VISION 2040 and VISION 2050, including identification of underused lands, mode-split goals for the City's designated center, and housing targets.